7 ChatGPT Prompts for ESL Teachers

 You are an experienced ESL learning coach.
 Create a realistic 5-day self-study plan for a B1-level adult learner who has 20 minutes per day on weekdays.
 Her goal is to improve spoken fluency for professional meetings in 8 weeks.
 She is a Spanish speaker.
 Each day's plan should include the activity type, the time allocation, and brief instructions she can follow independently.
 Focus on activities that don't require a live teacher.

-The plan this generates won't be perfect out of the box — you'll adjust it based on what you know about the learner.
-But having a structured starting point to edit takes far less time than building one from scratch.
-It's also a valuable tool when a learner asks "what should I practice between sessions?"
+It's a valuable tool when a learner asks "what should I practice between sessions?"
 You now have a concrete, personalized answer.

 First, always specify the CEFR level explicitly (A1 through C2).
 "Intermediate" means something different to every teacher and even more different to ChatGPT.
-B1 or B2 leaves no ambiguity.
+B1 or B2 leaves less ambiguity.

 Second, include the learner's profession or area of interest whenever possible.
-A doctor and a software developer at the same CEFR level need completely different vocabulary and example sentences.
-The specificity costs you five words in the prompt and dramatically changes the output quality.
+A doctor and a software developer at the same CEFR level may need completely different vocabulary and example sentences.
+The specificity costs you a few words in the prompt and dramatically changes the output quality.

 Third, review before you share.
 ChatGPT occasionally gets facts wrong or writes example sentences that are technically correct but semantically odd.
 A 60-second read-through catches those issues.
 You're still the one deciding whether the material is appropriate for your learner, the AI just reduces the time you spend writing it.